russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 Attitude of Marcus Aurelius

+Despite countless advisors bringing tales of his wife's indiscretions, Marcus Aurelius refused to believe any of them.
 According to Historia Augusta, Marcus Aurelius found his wife on his bed with a gladiator one day.
-Faustina could not do anything other than burst into tears and confess everything to her husband, pointing out that the gods had taken possession of her mind and body.
+It further states that Faustina could not do anything other than burst into tears and confess everything to her husband, pointing out that the gods had taken possession of her mind and body.

-When Marcus Aurelius was asked to divorce his wife or execute her, he replied:
+When Marcus Aurelius faced the question of whether to divorce or execute his wife, he replied:

 "If I divorce my wife, I must return her dowry.
 And what else could be considered a dowry if not the imperial power over Rome, which I received from my father-in-law, being adopted by him by the will of Hadrian?"

 Their son Commodus grew up and even began participating in gladiator fights.
-There were often rumors circulating that Commodus was not the son of Marcus Aurelius but of the same gladiator with whom Faustina had been involved.
+Some whispered that he wasn't truly the son of Marcus Aurelius but rather of the same gladiator lover with whom Faustina allegedly had relations.

-Philosopher Marcus Aurelius wrote a letter to the teacher of rhetoric and his friend Fronto:
+Marcus Aurelius wrote a letter that displayed the depth of his devotion to the teacher of rhetoric and his friend Fronto:

 "The tribute to my Faustina...I'd rather live with her on the prison island of Gyara than on the Palatine without her..."

-The early letters between Fronto and Marcus that referred to her, the utter absence of any jealousy in either or cause for jealousy from him.
+In the early letters between Fronto and Marcus referring to her, there was an utter absence of jealousy in either or any cause for jealousy from him.
 Marcus wrote about their thirteen children and their common griefs.
-In one letter, the emperor described the coins that bear her effigy, with the words Felicitas (Happiness), Hilaritas (Hilarity), Concordia (Agreement), Pudicitia (Chastity), and Laetitia Publica (Public joy), reflecting Faustina’s significance and the virtues associated with her.
+In one letter, the emperor described the coins that bear her effigy, with the words Felicitas (Happiness), Hilaritas (Hilarity), Concordia (Agreement), Pudicitia (Chastity), and Laetitia Publica (Public joy), reflecting Faustina's significance and the virtues associated with her.

 "Adapt yourself to the life you have been given; and truly love the people with whom destiny has surrounded you."